 This festival is celebrated with great fanfare on 25th December, not only in India, but by billions of people in various countries around the world.
 It is believed that on this day, God’s only son, Jesus Christ or the Messiah Jesus, was born in Joseph and Mary’s house, for the welfare of the world.
 His birthday is celebrated all over the world by the Christians on Christmas day.
 Although there is no authentic fact that Jesus was born on 25th December, the whole world celebrates his birthday on this day.
 Maybe because from this day, the days in the Northern Hemisphere begin to grow longer, signifying the birth of the ‘True light of the World’.
 In India too, his birthday is celebrated on 25 December as Christmas and some lovingly call it “Bada Din “or “Big Day”.
 Orthodox Christians celebrate Christmas Day on or near January 7.

-The annual festival of Christmas gives as much pleasure to Christians and is as important to them as Diwali is to Hindus and Eid is to Muslims.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+The annual festival of Christmas gives as much pleasure to Christians and is as important to them as Diwali is to Hindus and Eid is to Muslims.Consult our expert astrologers online to learn more about the festival and their rituals.